Arey0904/AccountingLedger/README.md

 you are also able to go back to home-screen anytime you like.
 This was done by using multiple classes which each has loops and arrays and a multitude of functions and methods within them.

+## Things you can do in Home screen
+Add a deposit
+Make Payment
+Show ledger

+## In Show Ledger
+All Entries
+Show deposits
+Show Payments
+Reports

+## Reports

+Show Month to Date

+Previous Month

+Show Year to Date

+Previous Year

+Search by Vendor

 ## Pieces of code

 while (true) { // using else/if statement to correspond based on users input if (choice.equalsIgnoreCase("H")) { Main.homescreen(); break; } else if (choice.equalsIgnoreCase("R")) { addDeposit(); break; } else { System.out.println("Please enter a valid option ('H' or 'R'):"); choice = scanner.next(); } }